 It is not only multi-drug resistant or emerging bacterial infections - particularly those caused by Gram-negative pathogens – for which a new therapeutic approach is urgently required.
 There is even less choice of treatment options and equally if not more of a drug resistance issue for fungal infections.
 Medical agencies around the world, including the US Centre for Disease Control and Prevention (CDC) and the WHO, have voiced concerns regarding the dwindling pipeline of therapeutics available to treat drug-resistant infections.

 NovaBiotics is leveraging its peptide technology platform, of informed, rational drug design, to generate a totally novel class of antimicrobial therapies that not only have the potential to meet the need for safer, more effective antifungal and antibacterial treatments, but that have no or very low risk of drug resistance development in target pathogen populations.

-NovaBiotics continues to target the most clinically challenging, clinically unmet infections with its peptide and cysteamine technology; these include onychomycosis, bacterial and fungal infections associated with cystic fibrosis, aspergillosis, candidiasis/aemia, multi-drug resistant bacterial infections; in planktonic and biofilm form.
+NovaBiotics continues to target the most clinically challenging, unmet infections with its peptide and aminothiol technology; these include bacterial and fungal infections associated with cystic fibrosis, aspergillosis, candidiasis/aemia, multi-drug resistant bacterial infections; in planktonic and biofilm form and onychomycosis.